AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Open the **Ratings** notebook

-1. Set the cluster and then run the notebook
+1. Set the cluster

+1. Run each cell of the **Ratings** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
+Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.

 ### Task 2: Implement the Collaborative Rules

 1. Open the **Similarity** notebook

-1. Set the cluster and then run the notebook
+1. Set the cluster

+1. Run each cell of the **Similarity** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
+Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.

 ### Task 2: Review the data generated